-DSNY endeavors to operate its fleet in the most environmentally friendly manner, consistent with available resources, and therefore seeks to minimize emissions of concern from such operations, notably particulate matter (PM), nitrogen oxides (NOx), and greenhouse gases such as carbon dioxide.3 New York City's air quality has improved and in 2011 met federal standards for fine particulate matter (PM{2.5}), but it remains out of compliance with standards for ozone.
-The USEPA proposed a new, more restrictive annual standard for PM{2.5} in June 2012, which is expected to take effect in December 2012.
-The new annual standard will decline from 15 micrograms per cubic meter to between 12 and 13 micrograms per cubic meter.
-The USEPA projects that New York City's air will not meet the new standard immediately, but will meet it by 2020, based on current trends.

-In 2011, DSNY's fleet included 2022 collection trucks, 450 street sweepers, and 190 dump trucks.
-Over the course of Fiscal Year 2011, the entire diesel fleet travelled approximately 25 million miles and required approximately 11 million gallons of diesel fuel.
-On average, a standard DSNY collection truck travelled approximately 6,900 miles, a DSNY dual-bin recycling collection truck: 9,000 miles, and a DSNY street sweeper: 3,400 miles.
+DSNY endeavors to operate its fleet in the most environmentally friendly manner, consistent with available resources, and therefore seeks to minimize emissions of concern from such operations, notably particulate matter (PM), nitrogen oxides (NOx), and greenhouse gases such as carbon dioxide.3 New York City's air quality has improved and in 2010 met federal standards for PM{2.5}, but it remains out of compliance with standards for ozone.
+In 2010, DSNY's fleet included 2022 collection trucks, 450 street sweepers, and 190 dump trucks.4 Over the course of Fiscal Year 2010, the entire diesel fleet travelled approximately 25 million miles and required approximately 10 million gallons of diesel fuel.
+On average, a standard DSNY collection truck travelled approximately 6,900 miles, a DSNY dual-bin recycling collection truck: 9,300 miles, and a DSNY street sweeper: 4,800 miles.
 As discussed below, thanks to new technologies DSNY has achieved great success in minimizing emissions of PM and NOx from its fleet.